 Go easy on the alcohol.
 Alcohol is very dehydrating, and when temperatures are high people tend to drink quickly out of thirst.
 You don’t have to get rid of alcoholic beverages all together.
 Instead, serve drinks with lower alcohol content and minimal sugar.
 Light beers and wine spritzers are excellent examples of how this can be easily applied.

 Entertain.
 Don’t exhaust

 It’s important to keep physical activity to a minimum in the heat.
 The sun drains everyone and vigorous activity will quickly deplete energy.
 Let attendees engage in something mellow like a craft project.
 If they’re a more active bunch, try to incorporate water into activities.

 Performing is strenuous and stages can be very hot.
 Shade performance areas.
 Provide water, juice or sports drinks to performers.
 Schedule frequent performance breaks.

 Traveling to and from your event can be exhausting in the heat.
 Shuttle services and free Trimet passes will help keep your guests cool and comfortable.

 Learn the signs and symptoms of heat related illness.
 Have a plan of how to respond, including:

-- Help lower the person’s temperature with cool cloths or a cool bath.
+Help lower the person’s temperature with a cool cloth or a cool bath.